Comedy Central's Indecision 2000

-Comedy Central's Indecision 2000 was a series of special episodes featured on The Daily Show with Jon Stewart spoofing the 2000 Presidential Election.
+Comedy Central's Indecision 2000 was a series of special episodes featured on The Daily Show with Jon Stewart spoofing the 2000 US presidential election.
 This series covered the primaries leading up to the general election between George W. Bush and Al Gore.
 The series featured "correspondents" at the Democratic National Convention as well as the Republican National Convention.
 At the conventions, the correspondents interviewed many politicians in the comedic style that has made The Daily Show famous.
 On the first episode after election night, Jon Stewart said that the name was a joke and he had not expected people to take it seriously, referring to the debacle in Florida.

 This edition of Indecision also included a separate series called Lewis Black's World of Politics, aired during the Republican and Democratic national conventions and featuring Lewis Black.
 It was included on Black's DVD releases Lewis Black - Unleashed in 2003.

 In 2000, Indecision 2000 won a Peabody Award.